 Kevin is Dr. Steph’s 7-year-old golden retriever.
 He lives with Steph, her husband Ryan, and their two kids Elliot and Sydney.
 He is much loved by their whole family and has been brightening their lives since 2011.

-Koski is a 6 year old vizsla (AKA Hungarian Yellow Pointer) who is a family member of Denise Ward, Assoc.
+Koski is a 7 year old vizsla (AKA Hungarian Yellow Pointer) who is a family member of Denise Ward, Assoc.
 Dean for Student Services and director of the Hamre Center for Health & Wellness at Macalester.
-He lives with Denise and her husband, Jon and occasionally their kids and partners, Caitlin and Charlie.
-Other dogs that are regularly in the house, courtesy of Caitlin and Charlie, include 2 vizslas, Ila and Palmer, and a Tibetan mastiff, Betty.
-Koski is named for the trout stream that goes through family property up on the north shore of Minnesota.
+He lives with Denise and her husband, Jon, and his “cousins” – Ila and Betty (a vizsla and a tibetan mastiff – daughter’s dogs).

 Will was born on May 11, 2017.
-His full name is Sir William, he is also known as Wild Will by people who know him well.
-He’s a big blond boy who hasn’t quite filled out yet.
+His full name is Sir William, he is also known as Wild Will by Cheryl and people who know him well.
 He has been enrolled in classes most of his life and is currently enrolled in an ongoing Novice class at Bloomington Obedience Training Club.
 He has his Canine Good Citizen (CGC) and his Novice Trick Title from the American Kennel Club.
-He has recently begun training in agility and is working on getting his Intermediate Trick Title this spring.
-He loves to retrieve tennis balls (or anything else you throw) and go for long walks and car rides.

 In 2009, at about 1 year old, Leo found himself in a shelter after being picked up as a stray.
-Having lived in several foster homes with Minnesota Wisconsin Collie Rescue, he became a bit of a problem child.
-Though very friendly, he had never been taught any manners and he favored immediate gratification by pulling and lunging.
 Leo’s last foster person and adopter, Andi Wulff from Special Events, helped him find some self-control and manners through training in obedience and herding.
 Leo has earned Intermediate titles on both sheep and ducks in herding and is semi-retired from the sport.
-He has been a social therapy dog since 2012, and still gets excited to come to school to visit with Macalester students.
-Ever gregarious, Leo lives with two other herding breed dogs and three cats.

 Many local training facilities offer therapy dog classes and certification.
 Most are 6-12 weeks plus a test at the end, and most have pre-requisites of obedience classes series and/or passing the Canine Good Citizen test.